17 Financial Traps People Over 50 Still Fall Into (And How to Avoid Them)

-An AARP survey found that over 60% of people in this age group worry they won’t have enough savings to last through retirement.
-That fear isn’t random.
-As income slows down and expenses pile up, financial missteps become harder to fix.
+An AARP survey found that over 60% of people in this age group worry about running out of money in retirement.
+That fear is real.
+As income slows and expenses climb, financial missteps become harder to undo.

-That’s why we’re talking about 17 financial traps that can wreck your retirement if you’re not careful.
+Here are the financial traps to avoid that can wreck your retirement if you’re not careful.
 These mistakes drain savings, shrink nest eggs, and leave people scrambling when they should be relaxing.

 Table of Contents